Jonathan India Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Cubs have the 15th-ranked team ERA among all league pitching staffs (4.16).
+- The Cubs have the 16th-ranked team ERA across all MLB pitching staffs (4.24).

-- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (48 total, one per game).
+- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (50 total, one per game).

-- Taillon (0-3 with a 7.76 ERA and 27 strikeouts in 26 2/3 innings pitched) gets the start for the Cubs, his eighth of the season.

-- His last time out was on Saturday against the Philadelphia Phillies, when the right-hander threw 2 1/3 innings, surrendering six earned runs while giving up six hits.
+- In his most recent time out on Tuesday against the New York Mets, the left-hander went five innings, giving up two earned runs while surrendering four hits.

-- The 31-year-old has an ERA of 7.76, with 9.1 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .313 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.